-Stated below are the standard protection and control requirements applicable to DER interconnections to the LIPA system, rated 500 kVA or less.
+Stated below are the standard protection and control requirements applicable to DER interconnections to the LIPA system, rated 500 kVA or less, that are in addition to those specified by IEEE Std 1547.
 Some requirements specified here are in addition to those specified in IEEE 1547.